 Now that you have carved out a space for your camping gear, you need to decide on a camping storage system that will work for that space.

-My personal favorite is the use of bins, specifically big clear plastic bins.
+My favorite is using bins, specifically big clear plastic bins.
 Clear bins will help you see what is inside, which is key to camping organization.
 Bins are a stackable and manageable size and are also easy to clean.

 All the bins have labels such as ‘kitchen,’ ‘garage,’ ‘fun,’ etc. They also have a list on the outside with the contents inside to keep it easy.
 So in one quick look, I can know precisely what is in a bin.

-We have two heavy-duty bins that aren’t clear; these are for our tools, camp shovel, camp saw, rope, etc. I have labeled these bins the ‘garage bins,’ and I have a list on the outside of the contents in the bin.
+We have two heavy-duty bins that aren’t clear for our tools, camp shovel, camp saw, rope, etc. I have labeled these bins the ‘garage bins,’ and I have a list on the outside of the contents in the bin.

 Hooks and pegboards are excellent for vertical storage.
 A shoe rack is also great for vertical storage.
 They are perfect for any small item, and you can easily see what is in each compartment.
 In addition, they can be hung up on a hook, ready and waiting to be rolled up and put in the car.

-Certain camping items need to be hung up for proper storage, like sleeping bags.
+Certain camping items, like sleeping bags, need to be hung up for proper storage.
 When sleeping bags are stuffed in their tiny carrying bags for extended times, they lose their integrity, and the stuffing gets all bunched up.

 So you can ruin your sleeping bag by storing it the wrong way.

-Sleeping bags need to be stored hanging or laying flat, never kept for weeks in their original bags.
+Sleeping bags must be stored hanging or laying flat, never kept in tight stuff sacks for weeks.
 Nobody likes to wear skinny jeans, not even your sleeping bag.

 Single hooks or hooks on pegboards are helpful for backpacks, camping-specific coats, rope, and other lightweight items.
-We even hang up our hiking boots and shoes to air them out, phew.
+We even hang up our hiking boots and shoes to air them out.

 Finding places to store big and bulky camping gear is the most difficult.
 Not everything can fit into a tidy bin.